These Digital Times

 Following each monthly These Digital Times program, content will be available for another four weeks on the MIJF website.

-MIJF will announce the June and July line-up for These Digital Times soon via the MIJF website and social media channels.
+MIJF will announce the July line-up for These Digital Times soon via the MIJF website and social media channels.

 May 30 program: